 Today, only four individual cotton trees grow in the remaining dry forest, near the lava fields at Pu’u Wa’awa’a and Kaupulehu in the North Kona district.

 Threats to the species include browsing by feral animals preventing the growth and establishment of young trees, wildfires and fountain grass (Pennisetum setaceum) – an alien species that has now covered the once barren lava substrate.
-Fountain grass also helps to fuel wildfires as well as competing with native tree seedlings for light and water.
+Fountain grass also helps to fuel wildfires and competes with native tree seedlings for light and water.

 Out of Hawaii’s 293 threatened native plant species, the cotton tree is one of three species for which the US Fish and Wildlife Service has designated habitat critical to the survival and recovery of the species.